ferrucc-io/ferruccio/content/posts/company-size.md

 In this role you’ll make questionable choices around introducing new technologies you read about on Hacker News.

+I once created a Rest API and called it using [GraphQL queries](https://www.apollographql.com/docs/link/links/rest/) 🤦‍♂️

 ## Small Enterprise

-I don't have direct experience with companies of this size, but talked with around 20 engineers about this and these are some key notes from our conversations.
+I have a lot less experience with companies of this size, but talked with around 10 engineers about this and these are some key notes from our conversations.

-Here are the best parts of working at companies of this size:
+The best parts of working at companies of this size:

 * Leadership can still have a clear vision of what's going on
 * There aren't many meetings at this stage and you know everyone in the office by name and know what they're working on